 Military Service and Hearing Health

-The Noise Outcomes in Service members Epidemiology (NOISE) Study explores relationships between military and nonmilitary exposures and auditory dysfunction in military Service members and Veterans.
+The Noise Outcomes in Service members Epidemiology (NOISE) study is an ongoing longitudinal, epidemiologic study on hearing health, including hearing loss and tinnitus, in military Service members and Veterans.

 NOISE Study at a Glance